 The two primary ways of contacting the Technical Documentation Team directly are through the Comments sections on the websites and the email@example.com email address.
 Both of these are intended primarily for asking questions or giving feedback about the documentation itself.

 Troubleshooting a specific issue, is something that is more effectively done by the Technical Assistance Center.
-The have the proper tools and the practical experience to deal with real world situations in a timely fashion.
-If you are unsure about how to work with support, detailed information can be found here.
+They have the proper tools and the practical experience to deal with real-world situations in a timely fashion.

-- The vendors that we don’t recommend get upset with us.
+- The vendors that we don’t recommend gets upset with us.